fmrtl73/pxdocs/content/portworx-install-with-kubernetes/cloud/aws/aws-eks/operator.md

 ---
-title: Install Portworx on AWS EKS using the Operator
+title: Install Portworx on AWS EKS and EKS-D using the Operator
 linkTitle: Install using the Operator
 keywords: Install, on cloud, EKS, Elastic Kubernetes Service, AWS, Amazon Web Services, Kubernetes, k8s
 description: Install Portworx on an AWS EKS (Elastic Kubernetes Service) cluster.